Regression Adjustments for Double Randomization in Two-Sided Marketplaces: Optimal Interacted Regression Adjustments

 \section{Optimal Interacted Regression Adjustments}

 In this section, we consider regression adjustments of the form

 We will refer to these as \textit{interacted imputation estimators}.
 For the purposes of not further complicating the paper, we only derive the forms of optimal regression adjustments without further theoretical analysis.
 Our techniques for the non-interacted setting developed in \cref{sec:proofs_for_asymptotic_theory} should apply here.
+Let us recall the notation